BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 PAYMENT TO ARTISTS

-Payment for works sold will be made by the Brighton Surf Life Saving Club treasurer following the event using the bank details provided on the entry form
+Payments to artists for works sold will be made by the Brighton Surf Life Saving Club volunteer treasurer following the event using the bank details provided on the entry form.

 - A commission of 30% from the sale of each sculpture will be retained by the Brighton Surf Life Saving Club

 - The sale price stated on the entry form is to remain firm.
-Negotiations on price may be possible at the end of the exhibition if the sculpture has not been sold, however, this may only be actioned with the artist through a BJS committee member
+Negotiations on price may be possible at the end of the exhibition if the sculpture has not been sold, however, this may only be actioned with the artist through a BJS Chair.

-- The committee reserves the right to take a 30% deposit for sculptures that have been commissioned as a result of the Brighton Jetty Sculptures Exhibition
+- The committee reserves the right to take a 30% deposit for sculptures that have been commissioned as a result of the Brighton Jetty Sculptures Exhibition.
+In the event this occurs an invoice following the exhibition an invoice will be submitted to the artist.

 PLEASE CHECK YOUR JUNK MAIL

-Notification of acceptance/exclusion will be sent out by email in early December.
-If you do not receive an email by mid-December, contact the artist registrar on firstname.lastname@example.org
+Notification of acceptance/exclusion will be sent out by email by 7 December 2023.
+If you do not receive an email by mid-December, contact the artist registrar